oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

 * satisfies the "CSAF producer" conformance profile.
 * takes only CVRF documents as input.
+* outputs a warning that an additional property was detected and not converted if it detects an additional property in the input.
+  The CVRF CSAF converter converter SHALL ignore that additional property during the conversion.
 * additionally satisfies the normative requirements given below.

 Secondly, the program fulfills the following for all items of: